Unintended Pregnancy While in an Unstable Relationship — 5 Tips

 2. Dare to Think Outside the Box! 🤔

-A pregnancy in an unstable relationship makes you feel like you have lost your footing — either because we already have a clear picture of what the perfect family is supposed to look like (consciously or subconsciously) or because it is just how we are made.
+A pregnancy in an unstable relationship makes you feel like you have lost your footing — either because you already have a clear picture of what the perfect family is supposed to look like (consciously or subconsciously) or because it is just how we are made.

 3. Do Something Rejuvenating! 🛋